 Note

 How does the snapshot retention work during the five-day period?

-For Standard policy, each day a new snapshot is taken, then there are five individual incremental snapshots.
-The size of the snapshot depends on the data churn, which are in most cases around 2%-7%.
-For Enhanced policy, the initial snapshot is a full snapshot and subsequent snapshots are incremental in nature.
+For the Standard policy, each day that a new snapshot is taken there are five individual incremental snapshots.
+The size of the snapshot depends on the data churn, which in most cases is 2% to 7%.
+For the Enhanced policy, the initial snapshot is a full snapshot.
+Subsequent snapshots are incremental in nature.

-Is an instant restore snapshot an incremental snapshot or full snapshot?
+Is an Instant Restore snapshot an incremental snapshot or a full snapshot?

-For Standard policy, snapshots taken as a part of instant restore capability are incremental snapshots.
-For Enhanced policy, the initial snapshot is a full snapshot and subsequent snapshots are incremental in nature.
+For the Standard policy, snapshots taken as a part of the Instant Restore capability are incremental snapshots.
+For the Enhanced policy, the initial snapshot is a full snapshot.
+Subsequent snapshots are incremental in nature.

-How can I calculate the approximate cost increase due to instant restore feature?
+How can I calculate the approximate cost increase based on using Instant Restore?

 It depends on the churn of the VM.

-• Standard policy: In a steady state, you can assume the increase in cost is = Snapshot retention period daily churn per VM snapshot storage cost per GB.
+- Standard policy: In a steady state, you can assume that the increase in cost is = snapshot retention period daily churn per VM snapshot storage cost per GB.

-• Enhanced policy: In a steady state, you can assume the increase in cost is = ((Size of VM) + (Snapshot retention period-1)*daily churn per VM) * snapshot storage cost per GB.
+- Enhanced policy: In a steady state, you can assume that the increase in cost is = ((size of VM) + (snapshot retention period-1) * daily churn per VM) * snapshot storage cost per GB.

-If the recovery type for a restore point is “Snapshot and vault” and I perform a restore operation, which recovery type will be used?
+If the recovery type for a restore point is "snapshot and vault" and I perform a restore operation, which recovery type is used?

-If the recovery type is “snapshot and vault”, restore will be automatically done from the local snapshot, which will be much faster compared to the restore done from the vault.
+If the recovery type is "snapshot and vault," restore is automatically done from the local snapshot.
+This restore is faster compared to the restore done from the vault.

-What happens if I select retention period of restore point (Tier 2) less than the snapshot (Tier 1) retention period?
+What happens if I select the retention period of the restore point (Tier 2) less than the snapshot (Tier 1) retention period?

 The new model doesn't allow deleting the restore point (Tier 2) unless the snapshot (Tier 1) is deleted.
-We recommend scheduling restore point (Tier 2) retention period greater than the snapshot retention period.
+We recommend that you schedule a restore point (Tier 2) retention period greater than the snapshot retention period.

-Why does my snapshot still exist, even after the set retention period in backup policy?
+Why does my snapshot still exist even after the set retention period in the backup policy?

-If the recovery point has a snapshot and it's the latest recovery point available, it's retained until the next successful backup.
-This is according to the designated "garbage collection" (GC) policy.
-It mandates that at least one latest recovery point always be present, in case all subsequent backups fail due to an issue in the VM.
+If the recovery point has a snapshot and it's the latest recovery point available, the snapshot is retained until the next successful backup.
+This behavior occurs according to the designated garbage collection policy.
+The policy mandates that at least one latest recovery point should always be present in case all subsequent backups fail because of an issue in the VM.
 In normal scenarios, recovery points are cleaned up at most 24 hours after they expire.
-In rare scenarios, there might be one or two additional snapshots based on the heavier load on the garbage collector (GC).
+In rare scenarios, there might be one or two other snapshots based on the heavier load on the garbage collector.

 Why do I see more snapshots than my retention policy?

-• You clean up snapshots, which are past retention.
+- You clean up snapshots that are past retention.

-• The garbage collector (GC) in the backend is under heavy load.
+- The garbage collector in the back end is under heavy load.

+Note